-Conglomerate ownership has large effects on local TV news' coverage of local events and politicians, but that these are effects are highly heterogeneous across groups.
-Instead, both groups we focus on appear to increase advertising duration and revenues-although they realize this increase in different ways.
+Conglomerate ownership has large effects on local TV news' coverage of local events and politicians, but these are effects are highly heterogeneous across groups.
+Effects on advertising duration and revenues are much less heterogeneous, although the groups realize this increase in different ways.